Have you optimized your website for ChatGPT yet?

 While traditional SEO focused solely on Google, the new game includes LLM-driven AI assistants and AI search platforms.
 These tools are being trained on public web content, documentation, and user behavior, so visibility in these contexts is strategic.
 So, which platforms do you need to focus on?
 The following are the top 5 platforms, why they matter, and how to optimize for each platform*.

-*Note, these AI platforms are evolving ridiculously rapidly, so please use what follows as a guide only, and reach out to me if you have any questions.
+*Disclaimer: these AI platforms are evolving ridiculously fast, so please use what follows as a guide only, and reach out to me if you have any questions.

 Optimization strategy: